CFD-GO/documents/future/plan.md

 ## Others
  - Collide until some criterium is reached, without streaming.
 It would be usefull in some models
  - NAMING CONVENTION, for physical values especially.
 For example: multiphase config file should be reusable in different models.
 That is close to be OK
+ - Clean up and update in some models, for example d3q19_heat* series